-Despite our efforts to standardise measurements across our portfolio, the outlets we invest in are diverse in terms of their business models, geographic focus and media type.
-Given these differences, the available data are to some extent affected by selection issues.
-For example, some clients are able to provide accurate data for some indicators but not others.
 Additionally, at times a specific metric is not applicable to a client during the period of evaluation or a client is unable to provide updated numbers on an annual basis.
-As a result, some clients are omitted from certain sections and, thus, each indicator may have a slightly different number of clients in any given year.
 In a limited number of cases, when clients are unable to provide updated data for the current year, we use the last year of fully vetted data as a proxy until actual data are available.
 Overall, the Impact Dashboard is based on the best available information at the time of publication and we use our best efforts to avoid bias and ensure that the analysis reflects the underlying performance of MDIF-supported organisations.